jaruizra/CVStepByStep/README.md

 # CVStepByStep

-Simple, guided computer vision project
+A simple collection of Python scripts demonstrating various computer vision tasks with OpenCV.